atmark-techno/armadillo-x2-rtos-demo/README.md

 ### Update without reboot

-After loading the cortex M7 code once through u-boot, one can reload the firmware through the remoteproc interface:
+After loading the cortex M7 code once through u-boot, one can reload the firmware through the remoteproc interface.
+Note this is only used for testing and changes here will not persist after reboot.

 1. Stop both cortex M7 core and the rpmsg module